 People outside Polaris K-12 weighed in.
 Craig Medred at the Alaska Dispatch News believed the Malamute was the wrong choice.
 His vote was for the common sled dog.
 Others argued that the search for a state dog was a waste of time.

 But the students persevered.
 They filed paperwork, made phone calls, built a website, raised funds, met legislators, and gave media interviews.
 They even managed to get co-sponsors from both political parties to make their bill bipartisan.

-After Representative Berta Gardner introduced House Bill 14 (HB14) which would recognize the Malamute as Alaska’s official state dog, students gave detailed testimony during every step of a process that took them from the House State Affairs to the Senate State Affairs.
+After Representative Berta Gardner introduced House Bill 14 (HB14), which would recognize the Malamute as Alaska’s official state dog, students gave detailed testimony during every step of a process that took them from House State Affairs to Senate State Affairs.

 The Path To State Dog: Slowly But Surely

 But HB14 languished for almost a year in the final committee, Senate Rules.
 Two other similar bills — the Iditarod Winner License Plate Bill and the Marmot Day Bill — had been introduced around the same time, but both had already been made into law.
 Time was running out for the Alaskan Malamute.

 On April 2, 2010, students published a plea at the Alaska Dispatch News.
 “More than 100 kids have worked hard on this bill for over three years,” they wrote.
 “Please don’t let all that time and work go to waste by forgetting about our bill and just letting it die.
 HB14 deserves a chance and deserves a hearing on the Senate floor.”